hanabi/hanabi.github.io/docs/level-14.md

   - Alice clues red to Donald, touching a red 3 as a *Play Clue*.
   - Bob blind-plays red 2 from his *Finesse Position*.
   - Cathy blind-plays red 3 from her *Finesse Position*.
-  - Even though red 2 and red 3 are the same suit as the red 5, the team knows that no-one is promised the red 4, since two blindplays happened immediately after the clue.
+  - Even though red 2 and red 3 are the same suit as the red 5, the team knows that no-one is promised the red 4, since two blind-plays happened immediately after the clue.
   - Donald initially marks his card as a red, yellow, green or blue 5, since any of these will get Bob to play slot 1.
-However, since Cathy blindplayed, the card must not have been a valid bluff target for the red 2; therefore, he erases the two possibilities and notes his 5 as red or yellow.
+However, since Cathy blind-played, the card must not have been a valid bluff target for the red 2; therefore, he erases the two possibilities and notes his 5 as red or yellow.

 <Hard5DoubleBluffNew />